One Thing, Done Properly

 10 cottagecore themes with light and dark variants.
 Knitting apps should look like they belong in the craft, not in a corporate dashboard.

-No accounts.
+No accounts either.
 No sign-up, no password, no OAuth, no "continue with Google."
 You open the app and you are already in.

-No ads.
-No subscription.
 The pro upgrade is a one-time purchase.
 You pay once, you own it, every future update included.
-The business model is: make something good enough that people want to pay for it once.
+No ads, no subscription.
+The business model is making something good enough that people want to pay for it.

 No cloud sync.
 Deliberate, not lazy.
-Your data is yours.
 Uninstall the app, the data goes with it.
 No server to breach, no database to leak, no third-party processor to audit.

 The database is on version 8.
 Eight hand-written migrations, each tested.
 The schema covers projects, parts, counters, counter actions (undo history), sessions, and shaping rules.
 Every counter change gets recorded so you can undo it.
 The app keeps the last 10 actions per counter and trims the rest.